shreeramshegde/Project_Ithaca/docs/AI_Frontend_Handoff_Blueprint.md

 ---

 ## 8. Database ENUMs Reference
-You will encounter these strings in the API payloads.
+You will encounter these strictly-typed strings in the API payloads.
 Ensure your frontend logic maps exactly to these strings (they are case-sensitive).

 - **Question `type`:**
   - `'PRE_ROUND'`: The initial GK MCQ on an island.